jansoren/restapi-codegen-maven-plugin/README.md

 Are you sick of always having to implement and maintain the client-side services for reaching your Rest API.
 With the REST API Codegenerator Maven Plugin you are able to automatically generate the client-side code to reach your API.

-For now the plugin generates java code as a proof of concept - see example of usage in the [akka-persistence-java-example](https://github.com/jansoren/akka-persistence-java-example)-project.
+For now the plugin scans your code for [Jersey](https://jersey.java.net/) resources and generates java code - see example of usage in the [akka-persistence-java-example](https://github.com/jansoren/akka-persistence-java-example)-project.
+In my next project I will extend the plugin to generate ReactJS code aswell.

 If you find the plugin useful please give it a star.
 Also feel free to create pull requests and extend the plugin to generate for example Ajax, AngularJS or ReactJS code.